 4. Can “misery” be temporary?

 It can be short-lived or long-lasting, depending on the situation or underlying cause.
-Some types of misery, like grief, might fade with time, while others might persist.
+Some types of misery, like grief, might soften with time, while other forms can persist if the cause remains.

 5. How is “misery” different from “unhappiness”?